Xinge Yang (杨辛格)

 • 09/2023: We released an automated lens design demo AutoLens .

-• 07/2023: Our paper, "Aberration-Aware Depth-from-Focus" is accepted by ICCP and TPAMI.
+• 07/2023: Our paper, "Aberration-Aware Depth-from-Focus" is accepted by ICCP and TPAMI .

 • Education

-• 2022 - now : Ph.D. in Computer Science, KAUST, Saudi Arabia.
+• 2022 - present: Ph.D. in Computer Science, KAUST, Saudi Arabia.

 • 2020 - 2022: M.Sc. in Computer Science, KAUST, Saudi Arabia.